sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 errors - customer needs to be able to continue payment after accidental page refresh and network errors.
 This is a UX issue, but more importantly, it builds trust.
 Because of this need, we save booking dates and other data there.
-Previously enquiredTransaction was saved there too, but that concept is now expanded a bit: any transaction can now be saved to session storage under the key "transaction".
+Previously inquiredTransaction was saved there too, but that concept is now expanded a bit: any transaction can now be saved to session storage under the key "transaction".

-So, if there is an existing transaction in enquiry state and customer books the listing, TransactionPage sends that `transaction` to CheckoutPage.
+So, if there is an existing transaction in inquiry state and customer books the listing, TransactionPage sends that `transaction` to CheckoutPage.
 As a first step CheckoutPage saves received data to the session store.
-This is pretty much the same functionality as with previous card-token payment process - only the key is changed from _enquiryTransaction_ to _transaction_.
-However, after transition `request-payment` (or `request-payment-after-enquiry`) the updated transaction is saved again. (the relevant new data in transaction is `stripePaymentIntentClientSecret`.)
+This is pretty much the same functionality as with previous card-token payment process - only the key is changed from _inquiryTransaction_ to _transaction_.
+However, after transition `request-payment` (or `request-payment-after-inquiry`) the updated transaction is saved again. (the relevant new data in transaction is `stripePaymentIntentClientSecret`.)